Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 ### A clash of swords

-Once all of the units are nestled in their cells, let\'s have them
+Once all of the units are nestled in their cells, let's have them
 fight:

 ```cpp